htx996/PhoneMic/README.md

 PhoneMic includes three transport presets in the Mac menu bar panel:

-- `自动` chooses a lower prebuffer for USB and a safer one for Wi-Fi.
+- `Auto` chooses a lower prebuffer for USB and a safer one for Wi-Fi.
-- `低延迟` keeps prebuffer low for close-range use.
+- `Low latency` keeps prebuffer low for close-range use.
-- `稳定` raises prebuffer for noisy networks.
+- `Stability` raises prebuffer for noisy networks.

-The `自动校准` button listens to the current stream for a few seconds and adjusts gain/voice processing toward an audible, non-clipping level.
+The `Automatic calibration` button listens to the current stream for a few seconds and adjusts gain/voice processing toward an audible, non-clipping level.
 PhoneMic also applies lightweight clipping and weak-voice protection while running.

 ## Privacy